Chapter 9: Free Radical Substitution Reaction of Alkanes

 9.6 Synthesis of Target Molecules: Introduction to Retrosynthetic Analysis

-So far, we have learned three major types of reactions: nucleophilic substitution, elimination and the halogenation of alkane (radical substitution).
+So far, we have learned three major types of reactions: nucleophilic substitution, elimination, and the halogenation of alkane (radical substitution).
 Now, we will see how to put the knowledge of these reactions together for application, that is, how to design a synthesis route for a target (desired) compound from available starting materials.

 Building larger, complex organic molecules from smaller, simple molecules is the goal of organic synthesis.
-Organic synthesis has great importance for many reasons, from testing the newly developed reaction mechanism or method, to replicating the molecules of living nature, to producing new molecules that have potential applications in energy, material or medicinal fields.
+Organic synthesis has great importance for many reasons, from testing the newly developed reaction mechanism or method to replicating the molecules of living nature, to producing new molecules that have potential applications in energy, material, or medicinal fields.

-It usually take multiple steps, from a few to 20 or more, to synthesize a desired compound, and therefore it would be challenging to visualize from the start all the steps necessary.
+It usually takes multiple steps, from a few to 20 or more, to synthesize a desired compound, and therefore it would be challenging to visualize from the start all the steps necessary.
 A common strategy for designing a synthesis is to work backward; that is, instead of looking at the starting material and deciding how to do the first step, we look at the product and decide how to do the last step.
 This process is called retrosynthetic analysis, a technique frequently applied in organic synthesis.
-We will introduce the basic ideas of retrosynthetic analysis here, and for practice purposes the starting material will always be defined for our examples.
+We will introduce the basic ideas of retrosynthetic analysis here, and for practice purposes, the starting material will always be defined for our examples.

 Order goes target compound, precursor 1, precursor 2, starting material.
 Actual synthetic direction is reversed.